LowkeyCoding/wiki-sidebar-generator/README.md

 # wiki-sidebar-generator
-Generates a custom collapsible sidebar
+Generates a custom collapsible sidebar for github wiki